-We don’t charge you directly, but the banks and building societies pay us up to 0.25% of balances held per year.
+We don’t charge you directly, instead we charge the banks up to 0.25% of balances held per year.
 This means the same or similar products offered directly by the banks and building societies may have different interest rates to those available on Active Savings.
-If you would like further details please contact us.

 How is the interest I receive taxed?

 Can interest be rolled up within a savings product?

-Some products allow interest to be rolled up, with the original deposit and all interest accrued paid out to you at maturity.
-For others all interest will be paid back into the cash hub, and cannot be added back into the original product.
+Some fixed term products allow interest to be rolled up, with the original deposit and all interest accrued paid out to you at maturity.
+For other fixed terms all interest will be paid back into the cash hub, and cannot be added back into the original product.
 Please check individual product summaries for details.
-Once in the hub it will need to be added to a product within three working days, or it will be automatically returned to you.
+Once in the cash hub any interest received will need to be added to a product within three working days, or it will be automatically returned to you.